composewell/streamly/benchmark/README.md

 $ ./bench.sh --benchmarks Prelude.Serial -- Prelude.Serial/o-1-space
 ```

-Anything after a `--` is passed to gauge, it basically selects all benchmarks
+Anything after a `--` is passed to the benchmark executable,
+it basically selects all benchmarks starting with
-starting with `Prelude.Serial/o-1-space` prefix.
+`Prelude.Serial/o-1-space` prefix.

 Run a specific benchmark in `Prelude.Serial` suite: